 Fuchsia plants are one of the most engaging potted flowering plants available.
-Care of these plants is fairly easy but watering fuchsia plants is crucial to producing big leafy plants with plenty of dangling blooms.
+Care of these plants is fairly easy, but watering fuchsia plants is crucial to producing big leafy plants with plenty of dangling blooms.
 Since most are grown as hanging baskets, the root zone is more exposed and tends to dry out quickly.
-But what are fuchsia water requirements?
+What are fuchsia water requirements though?
 Read on for tips on how to water fuchsia and save these tender plants for another season.

 Fuchsia Water Requirements

 One of the easiest things to do is either over or underwater plants.
 Moisture meters can be effective in determining how much water is retained in the soil, but they don't help with the when and how much regarding the plant’s water needs.
 Watering a fuchsia plant is actually quite easy.
 They need regular moisture but can't be standing in boggy water.
 Your in-ground plants will be more tolerant of a dry day or two while the potted plants need a bit more moisture.
 Most fuchsias aren't terribly hardy and are used as annuals but their rapid growth even for one short season makes them standouts for the landscape.
 Consistent moisture will keep the plant happy and flowering all season.
 Fuchsias cannot tolerate having wet roots.
 Well-draining potting soil and good drainage holes are important for potted plants.
 Plants in-ground should also have freely draining soil which is loose and fertile.
 Watering fuchsia plants correctly may require the use of a moisture meter or what I call the "knuckle test."
 Simply push your index finger into the soil around the plant.
 If it is moist to the second knuckle, you don't need to water.
 If the soil is dry, however, it is time to water.